top of page

 Your Mythopoetic Identity

 Soul is more than a guiding voice or feeling we connect with in moments of pure stillness.
-It can be understood as an entire identity, your deepest essence.
+It can be understood as your deepest essence.
 Eco-depth psychologist Bill Plotkin refers to an individual's unique soul identity as their "mythopoetic identity"—an identity not defined by your surface-level labels or roles in the world (for example, it is not your identity as a mother, father, wife, husband, Christian, Taoist, artist, teacher, business person, community leader, or any other worldly role.)
 While these roles can carry great meaning, they are not ultimately who you are at the level of the soul.
 According to Plotkin, it's only by discovering and embodying our mythopoetic self that we can whole-heartedly embrace our deepest callings, and from that place, every action we take becomes an expression of who we truly are.

 In his book, The Journey of Soul Initiation, Plotkin notes that some people are fortunate enough be living in alignment with their soul identity without consciously realizing it.
 For them, developing a more conscious understanding of this identity can help them inhabit their unique "eco-niche" in the wider web of life, and help them find the most effective, joyful, meaningful ways to deliver their gifts to the world.
 For others—not yet attuned to their mythopoetic identity—"decent into soul" may be an essential part of their spiritual journey.